It's the history that makes it interesting..

 We've only mentioned the main visitor attractions so far; Coventry has dozens of lesser known (but very cool) relics from it's rich 1000 year history dotted around the city-scape..

 Old Bablake School and Bonds Hospital, on Hill St are a picturesque example of 16th century architecture - sadly not open to the public but worth an external inspection from the open courtyard.
-The Greek Revival style 'Drapers Hall', (Bayley Lane) dates from the 1830's and is another gem presently awaiting Heritage Lottery funding for use as an artspace - whilst the late16th century 'Golden Cross' (corner of Pepper Lane and Hay Lane - original site of the Coventry Mint) is shortly to re-open as an up-market pub eaterie.
-The 'Coventry Cross' monument (Cuckoo Lane) is an impressive 1970's replica of the original dating from mid 1500's - soon to be re-located close to it's original site behind Primark in Ironmonger Row.
-Holy Trinity Church (adjacent to the cross - free entry), is Coventry's only complete medievel parish church, established in the 12th century but rebuilt following a fire in 1257, and next door, the ruins of the Benedictine Priory of St Mary (founded 1042), and priory undercroft (accesible via Priory Visitor Centre - scheduled for re-opening early 2017) are an interesting reminder of the City's first great age of prosperity, ending abruptly with the dissolution of the monasteries - including St. Marys - in 1539.
+The Greek Revival style 'Drapers Hall', (Bayley Lane) dates from the 1830s and is another gem presently awaiting Heritage Lottery funding for use as an artspace - whilst the late 16th century 'Golden Cross' (corner of Pepper Lane and Hay Lane - original site of the Coventry Mint) has just re-opened as an up-market pub eaterie.
+The 'Coventry Market Cross' monument (Cuckoo Lane) is an impressive 1970s replica of the original dating from mid 1500s - soon to be re-located close to it's original site behind Primark in Ironmonger Row.
+Holy Trinity Church (adjacent to Broadgate), is Coventry's only complete medieval parish church, established in the 12th century but rebuilt following a fire in 1257, and next door, the ruins of the Benedictine Priory of St Mary (founded 1042), and priory undercroft (accessible via Priory Visitor Centre - now newly re-opened) are an interesting reminder of the City's first great age of prosperity, ending abruptly with the dissolution of the monasteries - including St. Marys - in 1539.

 Further out, close by Coventry University Science Block - and incongruously close to the ringroad - you'll find the Grade I listed Whitefriars (Carmelite) Friary - latterly residence to one of Coventrys wealthy noblemen, John Hales, at the time of Queen Elizabeth I stay during her visit to the City in 1585.
 The impressive original main entrance, 'Whitefriars Gate' is also still standing, although some distance away (in Whitefriars St) - both gate and friary are, unfortunately, not yet open to the public.